Zhroyn/MyNotes/Notes/Tools/GitNote.md

 # list all the settings Git can find at that point
 git config --list

-# check a specific key’s value
+# show a specific key’s value
 git config user.name

 # show which configuration file had the final say in setting that value